Statement of Purpose

 Contact with families is encouraged.
 Daily communication between school and families/carers is facilitated through the school communication diaries.
 The house has a telephone line for parents to ring in to the house.
 A phone is available for students to develop the skills of using the telephone.

 Pield Heath has a family focussed model of delivery that aims to meet the needs of the whole family and maintain positive relationships with all family members.
-Our Parents Forum provides support and advice on any issues relevant to pupil’s current needs and their future welfare.
+Our Parents Forum provides support and advice on any issues relevant to student’s current needs and their future welfare.

 Contact arrangements of family members are reviewed regularly as part of the Placement and LAC Review.
 Families are consulted through the review process and by questionnaire.